Sneezy-w/quiz-genius/requirement.md

   - Ability to go back (if allowed) before final submission.

 - **Data Handling:**
-  - Local state maintains the user’s responses until submission.
+  - Local state maintains the user's responses until submission.
   - After quiz completion, responses are sent to Firestore for record keeping.

 ---